 Christine Nagel has created 15 scents for Hermes, including Terre D’Hermes Eau Intense Vetiver and Eau de Citron Noir, while Jean-Claude Ellena has created 53 scents for the company including Voyage D’Hermes, Bel Ami Vetiver.

-Jean-Louis Sieuzac has created one scent for Hermes, Bel Ami.
+Jean-Louis Sieuzac has created one Hermes cologne, Bel Ami.

 It is due to the expertise and natural talent for sniffing out great scent combinations that these gifted perfumers have created bold, beautiful, classic Hermes men scents time and time again.